droccom/kube-examples/staging/kos/cmd/attachment-tput-driver/README.md

 For the data files, the driver creates a directory under the current working directory.
 The new directory's name is the same as the "run ID" (which is checked for safety).
-The driver always writes three data files into that directory.
+The driver writes at least three data files into that directory.
 One holds the result of scraping the driver's Prometheus metrics.
 The other two are the size distributions described above, in CSV format.
 Via a flag (disabled by default), users can make